kgalic/DeviceSimulator/README.md

 # Message Publisher

-Message Publisher Simulator is an application that helps in simulating a single device communication with IoT Hub, or any other message publisher that sends messages/events to Azure EventGrid and/or Azure  ServiceBusb.
+Message Publisher Simulator is an application that helps in simulating a single device communication with IoT Hub, or any other message publisher that sends messages/events to Azure EventGrid and/or Azure  ServiceBus.
 It is possible to define JSON payload, and trigger message sending.
 Message sending can be also time triggered.

 # IoT Hub Device Simulator